 - Waste water from food production

-- Specially grown raw material – biofuel (e.g. clover) See also our bigger list here.
+- Specially grown organic materials – biofuel food crops (e.g. maize, silage, clover).
+See also our bigger list here.

 Products of Anaerobic Digestion

-If you know of more reasons for growth in AD, or would like to add to our list of source materials, we would like to hear of them, so please use our comments from below to add your reasons for growth in Anaerobic Digestion.
+If you know of more reasons for growth in biogas production or would like to add to our list of “anaerobic digestion basics” source materials, we would like to hear from you.
+Please use our comments form below to add your reasons for the rising number of Anaerobic Digestion facilities.